momentumdash/comment-on-pr/README.md

-# JIRA Issue Number Commenter on PR via GitHub Action
+# Issue Number Commenter on PR via GitHub Action

-A GitHub action to comment JIRA issue number when a PR is opened.
-JIRA issue number can be found from PR title or Branch name.
+A GitHub action to comment issue number when a PR is opened. issue number can be found from PR title or Branch name.
-Will check if JIRA issue number has been commented before and will not comment again if so.
+Will check if issue number has been commented before and will not comment again if so.

-## Finds MD-* JIRA Issues
+## Finds PRO-* Issues

 ## Usage